FREE CODING PROGRAM FOR HIGH SCHOOL STUDENTS

 Q: Who is the instructor and does he or she has experience with AP exams?

-There is no direct instructor but the curriculum will be written by Kai Drumm, a 42 staff member.
+There is no direct instructor but the curriculum will be written by Kai Drumm, a 42 staff member and Sangita Nath, a Code for fun staff member.
 In 2010 Kai won an award for receiving the highest number of 5s on AP exams among female students in Texas.
-This is her first year working as an AP instructor.

 Q: Can I arrange to carpool with students who are in the program?